-The call is included in Youthlink Scotland’s Westminster Manifesto, launched in Glasgow today at an event attended by Girlguiding Scotland’s Chief Executive Denise King and ten young Girlguiding Scotland members.
+The call is included in Youthlink Scotland’s Westminster Manifesto, launched in Glasgow today at an event attended by Girlguiding Scotland’s Chief Executive Denise Spence and ten young Girlguiding Scotland members.

 “Extending the vote to young people aged 16 and up for future Scottish elections goes a long way to ensuring young people’s voices are heard and counted.”

 Notes to editor: